ElliottLandsborough/slot-machine/README.md

 # Slot Machine

-A simple slot machine game implemented in Python.
+A simple slot machine game implemented in PHP.
 Spin the reels, test your luck, and try to win big!

 ## Features